dbt-labs/python-snowpark-formula1/README.md

 - [ ]  label encorder clean up for numeric variables
 - [ ]  ohe for the categorical variables
 - [ ]  multi-class accuracy
-- [ ]  trying out https://github.com/omnata-labs/dbt-ml-preprocessing for some of the pipeline?
+- [ ]  trying out https://github.com/omnata-labs/dbt-ml-preprocessing for some of preprocessing?

 ## Project Description